Mowbray-R-V/Graph-based-RL4CO/README.md

-#  GNN Simplification (separates aggregation from update)
+#  GNN Simplification (Decouples graph propagation from feature transformation)
 1.

-# Papers
-1. GRAPES: Learning to Sample Graphs for Scalable Graph Neural Networks, TMLR 2025

 # HPC basic codes for this project